owainow/Bestellen-Cloud-Management-Plugin/README.md

 ![Archive Setup](https://i.ibb.co/x7qJXWz/Screenshot-2020-05-12-at-13-39-52.png)

-Reports are supplemented with a deleiton graph which will be generated once over two pieces of data are stored.
+Reports are supplemented with a deletion graph which will be generated once over two pieces of data are stored.
 The graph shows up to the previous 10 runs.